 Join us for a Professional Workshop for psychologists, social workers, counselors, and other mental health professionals!

-After this lecture, registrants will be able to:
+At the conclusion of this activity, attendees will be able to:

 Psychologist Statement: Sheppard Pratt is authorized by the State Board of Examiners of Psychologists as a sponsor of continuing education.
-Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this continuing education activity.
-Sheppard Pratt designates this educational activity for a maximum of 3.0 contact hours for Psychologists.
+Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CE activity.
+Sheppard Pratt designates this educational activity for a maximum of 1.5 contact hours for Psychologists.

 Social Worker Statement: Sheppard Pratt is authorized by the Board of Social Work Examiners of Maryland to offer continuing education for Social Workers.
-Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this continuing education activity.
-This activity is approved for 3.0 contact hours in Category I Ethics credits for Social Workers.
+Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CE activity.
+This activity is approved for 1.5 contact hours in Category I credits for Social Workers.